Simon Fanshawe: Career

 In 2007, Fanshawe presented the first programme in the BBC's Building Britain series, concentrating his attentions on the key role of developers in making cities over the last two centuries.

-In 2017, Fanshawe presented the BBC documentary Brighton: 50 Years of Gay in which he examined the landmark Sexual Offences Act 1967, which legalised male homosexual acts in the UK, and its effect on the population of the City of Brighton.
+In 2017, Fanshawe presented the BBC documentary Brighton: 50 Years of Gay in which he examined the landmark Sexual Offences Act 1967, which decriminalised male homosexual acts in England and Wales, and its effect on the population of the city of Brighton and Hove.

-In 2019, he publicly broke with Stonewall due to their "intolerance of disagreement and discussion" and helped found the LGB Alliance later that year.
+In 2019, he publicly broke with Stonewall due to its "intolerance of disagreement and discussion" and helped found the LGB Alliance later that year.

+On 13 February 2024 Fanshawe was confirmed as Rector of the University of Edinburgh.
+Only one valid nomination was received for an election to this position, resulting in Fanshawe being named as Rector uncontested.
+Fanshawe's appointment has been criticised by the University's Staff Pride Network, a network of LGBT+ staff and post-graduate research students and allies, who have called for his removal from the position and for a new election to be called.
+Edinburgh Academics for Academic Freedom supported his appointment, saying he was appointed "following due process and according to rules that are clearly set out on the University's website" and was "the perfect person for the role".
+On 21 February the Trans and Non-Binary Liberation Officer at the University’s Student Association, Robyn Woof, resigned from her positions within the Association and on the University's Equality, Diversity and Inclusion Committee, citing Fanshawe's appointment as one of several reasons for her resignation.

 Personal life

-Fanshawe was educated at two independent boarding schools: Chafyn Grove School in Salisbury in Wiltshire, and Marlborough College in Wiltshire, followed by the University of Sussex near Brighton, where he studied law.
-He is now chair of the university's governing council.
+Fanshawe was educated at two independent boarding schools in Wiltshire: Chafyn Grove School in Salisbury, and Marlborough College in Marlborough, followed by the University of Sussex near Brighton, where he studied law.
+He was chair of the university's governing council from 2007 to 2013.
 He was appointed OBE in the 2013 New Year Honours for services to higher education.

-Fanshawe lives in the Kemp Town area of Brighton.
+Fanshawe lives in the Kemp Town area of Brighton with his husband, Adam, who is from Nigeria.